guzhuang/learngit/readme.txt

  Git has a multible index called stage

- Git tracks changes of files.
+ Git tracks changes of files fshfsdkjhf.